amihaiemil/amihaiemil.github.io/_posts/2016-05-24-calculate-time-with-javascript.markdown

 tags: javascript miscellaneous
 author: <a href="https://www.github.com/amihaiemil" target="_blank">amihaiemil</a>
 comments: true
+shareable: true
 preview: Useful javascript code.
 ---

 I recently had a task that sounded like this: "If the user is younger than 70.5 this logic should happen, else that logic".
 Sounds quite straight forward but implementing it was pretty fun.
 I thought to share the solution since it's vanilla javascript (no jquery or other libs used) and might be useful to others as well.

 After substracting the 2 years and months from the given dates (resulting in something like a 5 line js function), they told me "No, it has to be day-specific, also taking into account leap years!".

 As it turned out, 70.5 actually meant 70 years, 6 months and 0 days.
 70 years, 6 months and 1 day was already too old.
 Luckily, javascript's ``Date`` can tell how many days are in a month (with regards to leap years and 30/31 days).
 {% highlight javascript %}
 new Date(year, month, 0).getDate();
 {% endhighlight %}
 So ``new Date(2016, 2, 0).getDate();`` outputs 29, while ``new Date(2015, 2, 0).getDate();`` outputs 28.

 With the precision requirement in mind, I started thinking of an age as of a json object of format:
 {% highlight json %}
 {
     "years":70,